-SCE&G has a history of cooperative and coordinated planning with our customers for services provided to those customers.
-SCE&G also has a history of transmission reliability planning with neighboring utilities.
+SCE&G has a history of cooperative and coordinated planning with its customers for services provided to those customers.
+SCE&G also has a history of working and coordinating with neighboring utilities to ensure the most cost-effective and/or efficient transmission expansion plans are selected that achieve reliability requirements and accommodate identified economic opportunities.

-The local transmission planning process refers to the process that SCE&G performs for its individual retail distribution service territory pursuant to Order No. 890.
-SCE&G annually prepares a local transmission expansion plan for its own area, which is developed through an open and non-discriminatory process, to meet the needs of all customers (Native Load, Network Service, Long-term Point-to-Point Service and Generator Interconnection Service).
+The local transmission planning process refers to the process that SCE&G performs for its individual retail distribution service territory and pursuant to Order No. 890.
+SCE&G annually prepares a local transmission expansion plan for its own area (the "Local Transmission Plan")1, which is developed through an open and non-discriminatory process, to meet the needs of all customers (Native Load, Network Service, Long-term Point-to-Point Service and Generator Interconnection Service).
 These local planning activities include long-standing coordinated assessment processes that include all transmission providers of interconnected systems by sharing local transmission expansion plans to determine if they are simultaneously feasible, to ensure the most efficient or cost-effective alternatives for needed transmission expansion are considered and to ensure that consistent assumptions and data are used in identifying system enhancements required to meet reliability standards.

 In 2007, in accordance with Order No. 890's nine planning principles, SCE&G expanded its transmission planning process in order to promote a more open, transparent and coordinated approach to transmission planning in South Carolina on a local level and on a regional level.
 As an addition to the planning process, SCE&G established with The South Carolina Public Service Authority (Santee Cooper), the South Carolina Regional Transmission Planning (SCRTP) process, the South Carolina Regional Stakeholder Group (SCSG), and a dedicated website for this process.
 This process, described more fully below, was developed in order to promote openness, transparency, comparability and the exchange of information consistent with the principles expressed in Order No. 890, thereby reducing the potential for and the false perception of undue discrimination in the planning process.
-Pursuant to Order No. 890, SCE&G also participates in the Southeast Inter-Regional Participation Process.
 The elements of SCE&G's current planning process address the nine planning principles that the Commission articulated in Order No. 890.

-While not displacing or impeding local planning, Order No. 1000 built upon Order No. 890's nine planning principles to require more formalized transmission planning within regions.
-To comply with the requirements of Order No. 1000, SCE&G and Santee Cooper together will produce a regional transmission plan, which includes the regional transmission projects that have been selected for purposes of cost allocation.
-Those projects selected in the plan for purposes of cost allocation must have been determined to be more cost effective or efficient than those projects identified in SCE&G and Santee Cooper's individual local transmission expansion plans.
-SCE&G and Santee Cooper will serve as the Transmission Providers of the region, and will utilize the SCRTP structure, including the SCSG meetings and the SCRTP website, as the mechanism for communicating with
+While not displacing or impeding local planning, Order No. 1000 built upon Order No. 890's nine planning principles to require more formalized transmission planning within and between regions.
+To comply with the requirements of Order No. 1000, SCE&G and Santee Cooper together will produce a regional transmission plan, which includes the regional transmission projects that have been selected for purposes of cost allocation (the "Regional Transmission Plan").
+Those projects selected in the plan for purposes of cost allocation must have been determined to be more cost-effective or efficient than those projects identified in SCE&G and Santee Cooper's individual Local Transmission Plans or the Regional Transmission Plan.
+Like the Local Transmission Plan, the Regional Transmission Plan is designed to meet the specific service requests for all customers taking service under the SCE&G OATT and treats similarly-situated customers comparably.